osism/osism.github.io/docs/guides/upgrade-guides/docker.md

 ANSIBLE_ASK_VAULT_PASS=True ./run.sh docker
 ```

+Restart the docker service on the manager afterwards manually.

 ## Restart behaviour

 When upgrading, the Docker service is restarted.
 As a result, it can come to a restart of the